Simplify dinner tonight with this pressure cooker mushroom risotto! It’s full of delicious flavors and so easy to make.

 - Handful finely minced parsley

-Make the risotto creamy: Cook the risotto for an additional 1-2 minutes with the lid open, stirring constantly, until creamy.
-Add the Parmesan and butter, stir once or twice (but don't stir in completely!).
+- Make the risotto creamy: Cook the risotto for an additional 1-2 minutes with the lid open, stirring constantly, until creamy (for electric pressure cooker: use the sauté setting).
+Add the Parmesan and butter, stir once or twice (but don’t stir in completely!).
 Close the lid (but do not cook any further!) and rest for 2 minutes.
 Now add the parsley and stir well.
 Serve immediately with extra cheese.